smesapachon/cao-automation-system/README.md

 ## Key Engineering Decisions

 **GPT-4o as ETL transformation layer**

-Raw Fillout form submissions arrive as unstructured `questions[]` arrays with inconsistent casing, spelling errors, and mixed formats.
-Instead of brittle field-by-field parsing, a LangChain agent with GPT-4o receives the full raw JSON and returns a validated canonical schema — including proper capitalization of equipment names, date formatting (`DD/MM/YYYY`), time formatting (`HH:MM AM/PM`), and spelling correction across all free-text fields.
+Raw Fillout form submissions arrive as unstructured `questions[]` arrays with inconsistent casing, spelling errors, and mixed date and time formats.
+Instead of brittle field-by-field parsing logic, a LangChain agent powered by GPT-4o receives the full raw JSON and returns a validated canonical schema every time, including proper capitalization of equipment names, date formatting to `DD/MM/YYYY`, time formatting to `HH:MM AM/PM`, and spelling correction across all free-text fields.

 **Async approval gate with Wait/Resume**

-The main workflow pauses execution indefinitely after sending the approval email.
-The manager clicks a link in the email to resume the exact workflow instance via n8n's webhook resume mechanism.
-This enables a stateful, human-in-the-loop approval step without polling or external state management.
-Automatic escalation fires at Day 3 and Day 5 if no action is taken.
+The main workflow pauses execution after sending the approval email and resumes only when the manager clicks the approval link, which triggers a webhook resume call tied to that specific workflow instance.
+This achieves a stateful human-in-the-loop checkpoint without polling, cron jobs, or external state management.
+Automatic escalation notifications fire at Day 3 and Day 5 if no action is taken.

-**CORS proxy via intermediary webhook** n8n Wait/Resume URLs cannot be called directly from the browser due to cross-origin restrictions.
-The correction SPA sends its resume call to a dedicated n8n webhook (`/iniciar-correccion`) that acts as a server-side proxy — forwarding the resume signal to the paused main workflow instance while simultaneously redirecting the user to the correction form.
+**CORS proxy via intermediary webhook**

+n8n Wait/Resume URLs cannot be called directly from the browser due to cross-origin restrictions.
+The correction SPA routes its resume call through a dedicated n8n webhook (`/iniciar-correccion`) that acts as a server-side proxy, forwarding the resume signal to the paused main workflow instance while simultaneously redirecting the user to the correction form with the order data encoded in the URL.

-**Sequential ID generation with sheet as source of truth** `SRV-XXX` and `CLI-XXX` IDs are generated by reading the full Servicios and Clientes sheets at runtime, finding the current maximum, and incrementing.
-No external sequence generator or database — Google Sheets is the single source of truth.
+**Sequential ID generation with sheet as source of truth**

+`SRV-XXX` and `CLI-XXX` IDs are generated at runtime by reading the full Servicios and Clientes sheets, finding the current maximum, and incrementing.
+No external sequence generator or database required.
+Google Sheets is the single source of truth for both ID sequences.

 **Stateless SPAs with URL parameter prefill**

-Both frontend apps are fully stateless.
-All context — client data, order data, resume URLs — is passed via URL parameters.
-No backend session, no cookies, no server-side rendering.
-Instant deployment on GitHub Pages with zero infrastructure cost.
+Both frontend applications are fully stateless.
+All context including client data, order data, and resume URLs is passed via URL parameters.
+No backend session management, no cookies, and no server-side rendering.
+Both apps are deployed instantly on GitHub Pages with zero infrastructure cost.

 **Document lifecycle management**

-On correction: the original PDF is located by `id_servicio` query, deleted from Drive, and replaced with the regenerated version under the same filename and folder.
-Full traceability is maintained through the Raw audit sheet.
+On correction, the original PDF is located in Drive by querying the `id_servicio` value, deleted, and replaced with the regenerated version under the same filename and folder path.
+Full record traceability is maintained through the Raw audit sheet, which stores a complete JSON snapshot of every record at write time.

 ---